 A calculator is a device that can be used to make many different types of mathematical calculations, so there are many different types of calculators to handle the different functions.
 The designs and sizes of calculators vary based on what they are to be used for.
 Some calculators are designed for specific purposes, such as different trades or businesses, while others can be used just for basic mathematical calculations, like addition and multiplication.

 The abacus was one of the first mathematical devices to be used, and it is simply a series of beads or stones that represent numbers.
 It wasn’t until 1623 that the first calculating machine was designed by Wilhelm Schickard, which was made to calculate astronomical tables.
 In 1645, Blaise Pascal designed his own calculator, called the Pascaline, which was used to add and subtract.
 The Pascaline was designed to reduce his workload of doing long computations by hand.
 The device was expensive and complicated, and calculating machines would not be ready for commercial use until the 19th century.
+Nowadays, everyone can easily get access to various types of calculators.
+These are especially handy for students who deal with a large amount of mathematical data that would otherwise take hours to solve by hand.

 For the first half of the 20th century, mechanical adding machines were the main types of calculators used.
 These devices used keys, cranks, gears, and other components mostly to add and subtract — multiplication and division were done with multiple additions or subtractions.
 The latter half of the 20th century saw electronic technology advance from vacuum tubes to transistors, and this led to the creation of the wide array of handheld calculators that are in use today.
 The most basic kind of electronic calculator today is the pocket calculator, which in its simplest form can be solar powered and used to do most standard math problems, the results of which show up as a row of numbers on an LED screen.
 These devices are a huge help in math subjects from the basic to the most complex, but they're not going to do the work on their own.
 To get better in Math and how you can use your calculator more efficiently, get a personal online tutor.